Computer Science and Engineering, Master of Science (Technology) (2 years)

 - Specializations in Applied Computing, Artificial Intelligence, and Computer Engineering

-The two-year programme has three specialisation options:
+The two-year program has three specialization options:

 - Applied Computing